Brian Shenton: Biography

-He won the silver medal at the 1954 European Athletics Championships in Berne, Switzerland in the men's 4x100 metres relay, alongside George Ellis, Kenneth Jones and Kenneth Box.
+He won the silver medal at the 1954 European Athletics Championships in Berne, Switzerland in the men's 4 × 100 metres relay, alongside George Ellis, Kenneth Jones and Kenneth Box.

+Shenton was the British 220 yards champion after winning the British AAA Championships title at the 1954 AAA Championships and the 1956 AAA Championships.

 In 1957 Brian Shenton was timed as having set the English 100 yards native record in a time of 9.7 seconds.
 However, this was disallowed following a ruling that he had had a "flier".
 Shenton appealed and received a personal hearing at the AAA.

 Memorabilia from Brian Shenton's athletic career was included in an exhibition of Doncaster's local Olympians in celebration of the London 2012 Olympics.